Tel Arad: Iron Age II Judahite fortress; temple, ostraca, reservoir

+The Arad fortress reservoir hewn and utilized during the 9th and 8th C BCE in the Kingdom of Judah.

+This 10-meter-deep reservoir was carved out of the rock beneath the temple courtyard.
+It has a volume of about 400 cubic meters.
+It is divided into two chambers, each of which has layers of plaster on its walls.
+The first chamber is vast and has a tiny room.
+The medium-sized second chamber has a plastered staircase that offers easy access for maintenance and water draws.
+The water was meant to be used by the fort's occupants both during peacetime and during a siege. and was employed in temple ceremonies as well.
+The reservoir was utilized during the eighth and ninth centuries.

 Persian period

 Stratum V: The settlement belonging to the Persian period.

 Hellenistic and Roman periods: citadels

 Stratum IV (Hellenistic): It is believed that several citadels were built one upon the other and existed in the Hellenistic and Roman periods.

 Herod even reconstructed the lower city for the purpose of making bread.
 The site lasted until the end of the Bar Kokhba revolt 135 CE.

 Muslim conquest to Abbasid period

 Tel Arad lay in ruins for 500 years until the Early Muslim period, when the former Roman citadel was rebuilt and remodeled by some prosperous clan in the area and functioned for 200 years until around 861, when there was a breakdown of central authority and a period of widespread rebellion and unrest.
 The citadel was destroyed and no more structures were built on the site.